7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 - Use any personalization data you have to grab each recipient’s attention.

 This is an often-misused feature in emails.
-Or, it’s an element that isn’t thought through enough.
+Or, it’s an element that senders don’t think through enough.

-For example, when you use images, keep in mind that they may not actually appear when recipients open your email.
+For example, when you use images, keep in mind that they may not appear when recipients open your email.
 Gmail blocks images until the recipient gives the okay to see them.
-That’s why creating an email that’s just one big image is not recommended.
+That’s why creating an email that’s just one big image is not effective.

 - Take full advantage of alt-text when setting up any images.
 Use descriptive language to tell recipients what the image was about and its purpose.
 Or, use the alt-text as an opportunity to get recipients to okay image views.
 You could use alt-text to emphasize other points, but it’s best to keep it relevant to the image that’s meant to be there.